MarsUniversity/ece387-robotics/website/syllabus/syllabus.md

 ## Missing Class and the Late Policy

 Inform your instructor of absences in advance via email.
 Please include the reason for the absence and any relevant SCA.
 Check the SCA to see if instructor permission is required and if it is, make the request prior to the absence.
 You will be given an Unexcused Absence in CAS if you fail to get permission.

+If you plan to miss a class, you *must* take any quiz or GR prior to your departure.

 Due to the limited time to conduct labs and the fact they are executed in groups, you can not miss a labs unless you have a medical excuse due to unplanned illness.